 Inclement Weather.
 If a work location remains fully operational but an employee is unable to report to work, must report to work late, or is unable to remain at work because of severe inclement weather, or conditions caused by severe inclement weather, the employee may use accrued compensatory time, personal holiday time or vacation leave, or take unpaid leave for the period of his or her absence.

 Suspended Operations.
 The decision to suspend part or all of the University’s operations because of emergency or other circumstances jeopardizing public health, safety or property, and the consequences of that decision on affected employees, will be governed by the University’s Suspended Operations Policy.
+Employees will suffer no pay loss for the first one (1) day of suspended operations.
 The employer will distribute a campus wide e-mail for classified staff from Human Resources following suspended operations detailing how the suspension will be handled regarding time, leave, pay and make-up time.
+During suspended operations, essential personnel will receive premium pay at straight time for hours worked.

 ARTICLE 33 – LEAVE OF ABSENCE